Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-cohort-v2.md

 ### Marketing Cloud setup

-You need a subdomain, client ID, and client secret from Salesforce Marketing Cloud.
+You need a Subdomain, Client ID, and Client Secret from Salesforce Marketing Cloud.

 1. In Salesforce Marketing Cloud, navigate to **Setup** under Settings.
 2. In the Quick Find box, search for **Installed Packages**.